Why Are Flamingos Pink and What Does It Have to Do With Shrimp?

 You’ve probably already guessed it by now, but yes, the answer is shrimp!
 Brine shrimp to be specific, along with larvae and algae.
 Since flamingos’ diets consist almost solely of these foods found in their native wetlands, the end result is their feathers turning pink due to the absorption of so much carotene!

-So, the next time you see a flamingo, know that they’re eating delicious, healthy wild shrimp – and you should be too!
+So, the next time you see a flamingo, know that they’re eating delicious and healthy wild shrimp – and you should be too!